 - Millet Halwa with jaggery or fruit purees.

-- Dosa, idlis or uttapas with batter made from Millet.
+- Dosa, idlis or uttapas with the batter made from Millet.

 - Roti/Paratha with these healthy Millet and/or boiled vegetables.